Taming-the-BEAST/blotter/contribute/_posts/2016-08-30-Adding-a-new-tutorial.md

 ```

 The three `.tex` files are optional and are used for tutorials written in LaTeX.
+If you want to add any further documentation or lecture slides to the tutorial, either add them to a directory with a descriptive name.
+All PDF files will be automatically detected and will be available for download from the website.

 Note that all tutorials should be licensed under the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/).